 I studied community development at the Evergreen State College, mass communication and social change at the University of Washington, and law as a Public Interest Scholar at Loyola Law School.
 I have a Master’s Degree in Communication from the University of Washington, where I taught freshmen while writing my thesis.
 I graduated from law school second in my class, summa cum laude and Order of the Coif, served as an editor of the Loyola Law Review, and received the Alumni Association Award for public service.

-I am admitted to practice in the courts of Florida, Maryland (inactive), New Jersey, North Carolina (inactive), Oregon, Texas and Virginia as well as the United States Supreme Court, the United States Court of Appeal for the Ninth Circuit, the United States District Courts for the Southern and Middle Districts of Florida, the Northern District of Texas and the District of Oregon.
+I am admitted to practice in the courts of Florida (inactive), Maryland (inactive), New Jersey, North Carolina (inactive), Oregon, Texas (inactive) and Virginia as well as the United States Supreme Court, the United States Court of Appeal for the Ninth Circuit, the United States District Courts for the Southern and Middle Districts of Florida, the Northern District of Texas and the District of Oregon.